 The most comprehensive article about the characteristics of Forbush decreases remains that of Lockwood (1971).
 Much of the description there is still appropriate although the understanding of the cause was lacking.
-Just a year or so after the Lockwood (1971) paper, two papers by Barnden were presented at the International Cosmic Ray Conference in Denver.
-In these papers Barnden (1973a, 1973b) applied the Hundhausen shock picture to classic, two-step Forbush decreases.
+Readers interested in early articles about Fds should refer to the Lockwood (1971) paper.
+Just a year or so after this paper, Barnden applied the Hundhausen shock picture to classic, twostep Forbush decreases in two papers presented at the International Cosmic Ray Conference in Denver (Barnden, 1973a, b).
 Barnden reasoned that the first step occurs at the shock and the second at the discontinuity marking entry into the ejecta.
-Unfortunately this work was never published in a refereed journal and thus it is only recently that researchers have stressed (e. g., Wibberenz et al., 1998) that there are two different physical mechanisms which cause Fds i. e., the interplanetary shock, if one is generated, and the interplanetary counterpart of the CME, the ejecta.
+More recently, a number of researchers (e.g., Iucci et al. 1986; Nagashima et al., 1990) have discussed Fds in terms of two components but it would appear that their conception of the causative solar wind is not consistent with the correct structure.
+For example, Iucci et al. (1986) appear to have associated the second step with the magnetic field increase comprised of the post-shock compression region and the ejecta.
+More importantly, no theoretical models have been proposed that consider the fact that there are two different physical mechanisms which cause Fds, it i.e., the interplanetary shock, if one is generated, and the interplanetary counterpart of the CME, the ejecta.
 Figure 4 illustrates the large scale structure of an ejecta and associated shock and how the cosmic ray response is related to the path through the ensemble.
-(No attempt has been made to show the magnetic field structure, e. g. a flux rope, inside the ejecta.)
+(No attempt has been made to show the magnetic field structure, it e.g., a flux rope, inside the ejecta.)

 If an observer is passed by a shock and its associated ejecta, two-steps are seen as shown for path A. A less energetic ejecta which does not create a shock causes only a short-duration one component/step decrease as the ejecta passes by.
 Such events are often too small to produce a significant decrease in the records of a single neutron monitor.
-Since shocks have a greater longitudinal extent than ejecta,
+Since shocks have a greater longitudinal extent than ejecta, it is possible to intercept the shock but not the ejecta as shown by path B. In this case, only the effect due to the shock is evident.
+Note that the ejecta pushes aside the upstream solar wind, compressing and heating it and that the field lines get draped around the ejecta.
+This leads to an asymmetrical structure which is responsible for the long established asymmetry in the sizes and presence of Fds as a function of longitude of the associated solar event (Haurwitz et al., 1965).